prajivinn/prajivinn.github.io/_posts/2023-12-31-Impact-of-funding-and-funding-rounds-on-startup-growth.md

 else:
     print(f"As our p-value of {p_value} is higher than our acceptance_criteria of {acceptance_criteria} - we retain the null hypothesis, and conclude that: {null_hypothesis}")

 >> As our p-value of 0.5482127964683872 is higher than our acceptance_criteria of 0.05 - we retain the null hypothesis, and conclude that: There is no significant differences in the variances of the groups being compared.
-They are independent.
-Variances are equal.
+They are equal.

 ```
 <br>